petrkrejcik/Personas/README.md

 1. Show data or empty screen

 ## TODO
+- [x] `Cancel` button when adding
+- [ ] Style `Add new`
-- [ ] Store state locally.
+- [ ] Store state locally
 - [ ] Add new data provider
   - `resetSeen` calls `dispatch`.
 This method should be used instead of `updateContent`.
 When I get rid of it, `data-provider` will be the only one who will managed the connection to API/local database
-- [ ] Style `Add new`
 - [ ] Service worker - to work offline: cache google libs; cache persons
   - problem with hash in the filename
 - [ ] Better error messages (e.g. after unsuccessful sync)